 Ben's intellectual property experience covers a wide variety of technical fields, including: mechanical, electromechanical, computer software, semi-conductor hardware, alternative energy, communications, medical devices, and business methods.
-He is a registered Professional Engineer (P.E.) in Arizona in civil engineering.
+He is a registered civil P.E. in Arizona.
 He also has an MBA.

 Ben's patent litigation practice includes:

 INFRINGEMENT ANALYSIS (evaluating whether a patent may be infringed by a product, apparatus, method, or process, etc.).
 This involves analyzing the scope of patent claims defined by the claim elements in conjunction with the teachings of the specification, and determining whether the alleged infringing product embodies/practices all the claimed elements of the patent.